Dynatrace/ace-box/user-skel/ansible/roles/gitlab/Readme.md

 ```
 ### Deploying Gitlab

-The main task deploys gitlab on a kubernetes cluster with the default variables set.
+The main task deploys Gitlab on a Kubernetes cluster with the default variables set.

-Once the deployment is completed, it creates the service endpoint, admin secret and a gitlab group to be sourced into the following variables:
+Once the deployment is completed, it creates the service endpoint, admin secret and a Gitlab group to be sourced into the following variables:
 - `gitlab_internal_endpoint`
 - `gitlab_username`
 - `gitlab_username`
 - `gitlab_oauth_token`
 - `gitlab_group_id`

-Furthermore, it uses the following attributes to be used as gitlab variables in the gitlab CI pipeline.
+Furthermore, it uses the following attributes to be used as Gitlab variables in the Gitlab CI pipeline.
-> Note: If your use case requires CA/Keptn and Synthetic-enabled private ActiveGate, they must be deployed beforehand to be used as gitlab variables.
+> Note: If your use case requires CA/Keptn and Synthetic-enabled private ActiveGate, they must be deployed beforehand to be used as Gitlab variables.
 - `ca_endpoint` # depends on the cloud_automation_flavor is "KEPTN" or "CLOUD_AUTOMATION"
 - `ca_bridge` # depends on the cloud_automation_flavor is "KEPTN" or "CLOUD_AUTOMATION"
 - `ca_api_token` # depends on the cloud_automation_flavor is "KEPTN" or "CLOUD_AUTOMATION"